BritishMuseumDH/scaffold3D/readme.md

 To run this (tested on OSX only) issue following command in terminal:

-<pre>python -p 'projectname' -wd '/Users/Danielpett/githubProjects/' license 'CC-BY-NC-SA'</pre>
+<pre>python -p 'projectname' -wd '/Users/Danielpett/githubProjects/' </pre>

 # License